malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 However, in a simulation study of the Lewis--Wahnström model for which rotational jump dynamics observed,
-@Lombardo2006 find that experiments and simulations which measure rotational using the Debye model display an increase in translational diffusion relative to rotational diffusion, while when using the Einstein formalism, simulation display a decrease in translational diffusion relative to rotational diffusion.
+@Lombardo2006 find that experiments and simulations which measure rotational relaxation using the Debye model display an increase in translational diffusion relative to rotational diffusion, while when using the Einstein formalism, simulations display a decrease in translational diffusion relative to rotational diffusion.
 We make the same comparison in @fig:trans_rot_diff_trimer, where both rotational formalisms give similar results.